Case management & care coordination

 - Find community resources and educational programs

 - Get any required prior authorization requests for care, equipment, or supplies

 - Understand the difference between “emergency” and “urgent care”

 To contact your case manager, call SCFHP Case Management at 1-877-590-8999 (TTY: 711), Monday through Friday, 8:30 a.m. to 5 p.m.

-A care team can help you reach your health goals.
-A care team may include your doctor, a case manager, family, friend, or other health professionals that you choose.
+A care team consists of you, your primary care doctor, your care coordinator, and any other individual that supports your health; this may include family, friends, or other health professionals that you choose.
 A care team works together to create your care plan.

-A care plan tells you and your doctors what services you need, and how you will get them.
-It includes your medical, behavioral health, and long-term services and supports (LTSS) needs.
+A care plan tells you and your doctors what services you need and how you will get them.
+It includes your medical, behavioral health, and LTSS needs.
 Your care team will work with you to come up with a care plan.
 Your care plan will be made just for you and your needs.

 Your care plan will include: